About

 Use melted coconut butter for a paleo friendly glaze option!
 You won’t believe how delicious it is – sweet on its own and no need for added sugar.

-glazed carrot muffins on cooling rack
+overhead view of paleo carrot cake muffins on parchment paper on cooling rack

 Storing Paleo Muffins